Reading at Home

-The other type of book will be a colour banded Oxford Reading Tree book with familiar Biff Chip and Kipper characters and a predictable format.
-These are used to extend your child's vocabulary and comprehension and is a 'read for pleasure' book to share with your child, rather than for them to sound out.
+The other book will be a colour banded Oxford Reading Tree book with familiar Biff Chip and Kipper characters and a predicatable format.
+There's are used to extend your child's vocabulary and comprehension (understanding).

 Books will be changed throughout the week, so please bring your reading record and reading books to school every day.

 - Please read with and to your child every day.

 - 2-3 books will be given per week on average.

 - Record all reading you do inside your Reading Record.

 Every time you read at home, we write your child's name on a 'Book Worm' ticket.
 At the end of the week, one book worm is drawn from the pile and a prize is given to the winner.
 All tokens from each week are put in a whole school box and at the end of the term, 2 winners are drawn and receive a book token each.
 The more often you read, the more likely you are to win a book token to buy yourself a beautiful new book.